 "I was in the series for six years.
 I fought with the powers about the scripts, character development and other things.
 It got so I was upset the minute I arrived for work.
 That's no way to live," he explained a year after leaving the show (as quoted by the Washington Post).
 "I don't have the psychological stamina to last under artistic compromises over a prolonged period of time.
 I get hostile and vindictive.
 It wears me down."

 Pernell Elven Roberts Jr. was born on May 18, 1928 in Waycross, Georgia.
 His earliest breaks as an actor came in plays, including roles in Broadway and off-Broadway productions.
-Among these plays were Camelot and other musicals that showcased Roberts' musical talents.
+Among these plays were Camelot and other musicals that showcased Roberts' singing talents.

 All four main Bonanza cast members recorded music, with Roberts as the most experienced singer.